 Figure 47: Overview of identified potential traps and units in the Hystories database within Italy.
-The enlargement in the top right corner shows the location of the area where a site-specific study has been conducted; red and green dots: boreholes; orange rectangles: seismogenic faults (from Mattera et al., 2023)
+The red rectangle near the top of the map shows the location of the area where a site-specific study has been conducted Mattera et al., 2023.
+The depleted hydrocarbon fields location derive from a public database available from https://unmig.mite.gov.it/stoccaggio-del-gas-naturale/ (accessed on 12 February 2023) except for the Treviso field which lies within the red rectangle which was adapted from Mattera et al., 2023.
+Aquifer outlines are copyright OGS.